Nuisance wildlife and pests—including rats, mice, raccoons, and mosquitoes—can carry many diseases that pose serious risks to your household.

 Salmonellosis

-Salmonellosis is a type of bacteria that lives in the intestinal tract of a wide range of animals.
+Salmonellosis is a type of bacteria that lives in the intestinal tract of a wide range of animals and causes over a million infections in the U.S. each year, mostly through contaminated food.
 Known carriers of Salmonella include reptiles, amphibians, poultry, wild birds, rodents, small mammals, cattle, horses, goats, sheep, pigs, dogs, and cats.

 You can avoid salmonellosis by washing your hands after handling any of the animals above.
-Additionally, it is a good idea to store food properly in order to prevent accidental rodent excrement.
+Additionally, it’s a good idea to store food properly to prevent accidental rodent excrement contamination.

 Leptospirosis

 Leptospirosis is spread through the urine of infected animals.
 The disease spreads through cattle, pigs, horses, dogs, rodents, and other wild animals.
 Typically, leptospirosis is associated with swimming or wading in contaminated waters.
+It’s more common in warm climates and after heavy rainfall or flooding.
 If possible, avoid contact with potentially contaminated waters.

 The vast majority of these zoonotic diseases are relatively uncommon in the United States.
 However, close proximity to a nuisance wildlife population can dramatically increase your risk of contracting one of these diseases.